pflooky/data-caterer-docs/docs/setup/guide/data-source/http.md

 We first get the column `bodyContent`, then get the nested schema and get the column `id` and add metadata stating that `id` should follow the patter `ID[0-9]{8}`.

-Let's try run again and hopefully we should see some proper ID values.
+Let's try run again, and hopefully we should see some proper ID values.

 ```shell
 ./run.sh